Getting Rid of Spiders

 However, if you’re really determined to get rid of spiders, take their food source away.

 While chemical insecticide sprays are rarely effective at killing spider infestations, they do remove the food source.

-Use household insecticide sprays and fumigators to get rid of silverfish, flys, moths and other insects spiders eat.
+I’ve used several household insecticide sprays and fumigators over the years to get rid of silverfish, flies, moths and other insects spiders eat.

 Remove the prey and the spiders will relocate elsewhere.

 SpiderEx is an aerosol containing several chemicals that deter spiders, it was originally used by professionals to keep spiders away from CCTV cameras – a long-standing issue with these cameras is they need to be cleaned of webs, sometimes more than once a week.

 SpiderEx is now available as a household product for deterring spiders.

 The purpose of this spray is to deter them – to keep them away, rather than to kill them.

 When I tested SpiderEx, I found it left a translucent film on the surface, and this contains an insecticide.